-Our mills produce

-a diversified line

-of paper products

-to meet a

-broad range of

-business, industrial,

-and household needs.

-Always
+Our mills produce a diversified line of paper products to meet a broad range of business, industrial, and household needs.
+THE E. B. EDDY COMPANY papermakers at Hull, Canada EXECUTORS AND TRUSTEES FOR OVER HALF A CENTURY a saving in money...

-a saving in worry...
+Always a saving in worry...

-Often